Multilingual website with a lot of custom content – which WordPress plugins to use?

 - Drag-and-drop page layouts created with the Toolset Layouts plugin

-If you want to check out our Layouts plugin, with the Toolset starter theme (the same theme Juanjo’s team has used) please use a free demo site and check the following video.
+If you want to check out our Layouts plugin, with the Toolset starter theme (the same theme Juanjo’s team has used) please use a free demo site.

 Juanjo says they have learnt everything themselves.
 They were using the above-mentioned discover-wp.com site frequently.